aucontraire/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 * 8-square.js: script that prints a square
 * 9-add.js: script that prints the addition of 2 integers
 * 10-factorial.js: script that computes and prints a factorial
+* 11-second_biggest.js: script that searches the second biggest integer in the list of arguments